irusri/geniesys/docs/plugins/genelist.md

 mysql> ALTER TABLE gene_info ADD INDEX `gene_id` (`gene_id`)

 ```
-The following example will show you how to load the basic information into the primary tables.
+The following example will show you how to load basic information into the primary tables.

 **Loading data into Primary tables**
 ```shell